The project

 What is a long lease?

-The current owner of the building is the Non-Trading Company of the Saint-Hubert Royal Galleries* (Société Civile des Galeries Royales Saint-Hubert).
-It is this owner who sells the long lease to Supernova Coop for a period of 68 years, upon payment of a one-off fee of €680,000.
-Thus, Supernova Coop will become the long lease holder while the Royal Galleries* will become the subsector.
+The current property owner is Supernova Coop.
+Supernova Coop has become the long lease holder while the Royal Galleries* remains owner of the soil.
 The leaseholder is a quasi-owner tenant: he is vested with almost all the prerogatives of the owner of a property during the duration of the lease, while the subsoil owner remains the owner of the land.

 What would happen to the building if Cinema Nova stopped its activities?